-Headstream is SecondMuse’s innovation program for youth mental health and wellbeing, but it’s quickly become so much more than that.
+Headstream is SecondMuse’s innovation program for youth mental wellbeing, but it’s quickly become so much more than that.
 Through all of the research, gatherings, and late night conversations, it’s become clear that this is a generation of young people who desperately want to be seen, heard, and understood for who they are.
 They are the most diverse generation to ever exist in the US, with nearly half belonging to communities of color.
 They aren’t interested in repeating the patterns of their grandparents, parents, and older siblings who helped to create this nation.
 They’re being inspired to push back against the status quo, with young voices like Greta Thunberg and Emma Gonzalez entering uncharted territory by engaging in dialogue with more traditional stakeholders.

-“What really motivates me and inspires me to be involved in conversations about youth mental health is the fact that we’re not doing a great job at equipping young people in recognizing that resiliency is a skill.
+“What really motivates me and inspires me to be involved in conversations about youth mental wellbeing is the fact that we’re not doing a great job at equipping young people in recognizing that resiliency is a skill.
 Regardless of all the blows that we’re throwing at them environmentally, politically, economically, racially, we’re not really giving them the tools to be able to say pause, reflect, bounce back.”

 Ivan Villaseñor Madriz, CALM Wellness Project Coordinator with Catholic Charities